 Methamphetamine, or meth, is one of the most dangerous and addictive drugs on the streets.
 It’s a man-made stimulant that was used in WWII to help soldiers stay awake.
 However, over time, it started to be used as a recreational drug.
-Anyone who is using meth should reach out for help from a substance abuse treatment center.
+Anyone who is using meth should reach out for help from an addiction detox program.
 Overcoming this addiction on your own can be challenging and even dangerous.

 During meth detox, which is the first step on the road to recovery, the last of the substance will leave your body.
 This process can be accompanied by painful or uncomfortable withdrawal symptoms as well as challenging emotions.
 With the support of Crestview Recovery’s experienced team, you’ll be able to start recovery with a strong foundation.
 In our center, you’ll begin the healing process and can work through the underlying causes of addiction.